 - Seeking an advantage over another examinee

-- Assigning an overall grade of fail for the assessment or examination and prohibit the examinee
+- assign an overall grade of fail for the assessment or examination and prohibit the examinee

-- Other sanctions deemed appropriate in the circumstance
+- other sanctions deemed appropriate

 In the past year, the Examinations Committee has heard 34 cases of misconduct involving:

 - Prohibited material in the exam room including cell phones, watches, notes, and materials